chaosparrot/parrot.py/README.md

   - [x] Normalize streams into a single list and increment indices
 - [x] Sequential Audio Net
   - [x] Create a class with GRU nets
-  - [ ] Test to make sure that it can handle streams of data without resetting its hidden layer
+  - [x] Test to make sure that it can handle streams of data without resetting its hidden layer
-  - [ ] Test CPU usage for Audio net and Sequential Audio net for recording
+  - [x] Test CPU usage for Audio net and Sequential Audio net for recording
 - [-] Dataset creation
   - [x] Load torch data from stream using file and item indices
   - [x] Test if it can do train / validation splits properly per net
   - [x] Load sequences of data per batch
-  - [-] Add pad_packed_sequence
+  - [?]
+Add pad_packed_sequence
-  - [ ] Train Sequential Audio Net with it
+  - [x] Train Sequential Audio Net with it
-  - [ ] Test and tweak performance of loading
+  - [-] Test and tweak performance of loading
+  - [ ] Research speeding up performance
 - [-] Create test set and control
   - [x] Pick number of labels for testing  ( Sh, S, Ah, Ooh, Cluck, Palatal, Pop )
   - [x] Create a baseline wav recording for testing